pthom/hello_imgui/src/hello_imgui/doc_api.md

         ImFontConfig fontConfigFontAwesome = ImFontConfig();
     };

     // A font that will be automatically resized to account for changes in DPI
-	// (use LoadAdaptiveFont instead of LoadFont to get this behavior) struct FontDpiResponsive
+    // Use LoadAdaptiveFont instead of LoadFont to get this behavior.
+    // Fonts loaded with LoadAdaptiveFont will be reloaded during execution
+    // if ImGui::GetIO().FontGlobalScale is changed.
+    struct FontDpiResponsive
     {
         ImFont* font = nullptr;
         std::string fontFilename;
         float fontSize = 0.f;
         FontLoadingParams fontLoadingParams;
     };

     // Loads a font with the specified parameters